"If you correct your mind, the rest of your life will fall into place."

 Be Mindful of Technology

-Over time, this constant stimulation can desensitize our dopamine receptors, making it harder to find satisfaction in activities that aren’t instantly gratifying.
-This attachment to instant pleasure mirrors the ego’s insatiable desire for more—more likes, more attention, more validation.
+Dopamine, the neurotransmitter responsible for pleasure and motivation, plays a key role in this.
+Each time we scroll or click, we get small bursts of dopamine, much like the effect of smoking.
+Over time, this constant stimulation desensitizes our receptors, making it harder to find lasting satisfaction in anything that isn’t immediately gratifying.
+This mirrors the ego’s insatiable hunger for more—more likes, more attention, more validation.

 "The tycoons of social media have to stop pretending that they’re friendly nerd gods building a better world and admit they’re just tobacco farmers in T-shirts selling an addictive product to children.
 Because, let’s face it, checking your “likes” is the new smoking."